alepuzio/calculate-priority-activities/README.md

 # Calculate priority of the activities
 --------
-This project was born after readning the comments in [this post] (https://news.ycombinator.com/item?id=15686211) of HackerNews
+This project was born after readning the comments in [this post](https://news.ycombinator.com/item?id=15686211) of HackerNews.
-This application writes a file with a list of the activites and their priority (numeric index: 1 highest priority, 2 less prioritary, etc)
+This application writes a file with a list of the activites and their priority (numeric index: 1 highest priority, 2 less prioritary, etc).
 In detail:
 * The application reads two existing files
 ** activity-date.csv (Activity,Start,End) about the duration of an activity
 ** activity-importance.csv (Activity,Importance) about the importance of an activity.
 The meaning of importance is relative and vague.
-A definition can be: if you have two activites A and B in the same time, A i more important of B if doing A you can earng more money (or, lose less money) than doing B.
+A definition can be: if you have two activites A and B in the same time, A is more important of B if doing A you can earn more money (or, lose less money) than doing B.
 * The application writes one file ordered-activities.csv (Activity, Priority)

 ## Feature

 * The input files can have a different order of the activities each other (now the order has to be the same, otherwise an Exception will be run)
-* Organize the structure following the guidelines in [The Hitchhiker's Guide to Python!] (https://docs.python-guide.org/)
 * The final list can be separated in "activities already started" (start date minor than today) and "future activities" (start date major than today)
 * The final list can be separated by the area of interest of the project (Area of responsability in GTD meaning)

 ## Bug

 * Fix the unit test
 * Resolve the TODO in the code
+* Organize the structure following the guidelines in [The Hitchhiker's Guide to Python!](https://docs.python-guide.org/)

 ## Status CI Integration